CSC453/tau/docs/milestone09.md

 ## Create `offsets.py`

-You will create a new file called `offsets.py` that will contain the code for annotating the AST and Symbols with computed offsets.
+You will start with the supplied stub file called `offsets.py` that will contain the code for annotating the AST and Symbols with computed offsets.

 To accomplish this, you will walk the AST built by your parser (after doing typechecking).